openzipkin/zipkin/zipkin-storage/elasticsearch/README.md

 The reason for special casing is around dotted name constraints.
 Tags are stored as a dictionary.
 Some keys include inconsistent number of dots (ex "error" and "error.message").
-Elasticsearch cannot index these as it inteprets them as fields, and dots in fields imply an object path.
+Elasticsearch / OpenSearch cannot index these as it inteprets them as fields, and dots in fields imply an object path.

 ### Trace Identifiers
 Unless `ElasticsearchStorage.Builder.strictTraceId` is set to false,